MetaGrad: Adaptive Gradient Quantization with Hypernetworks: Introduction

 \section{Introduction}

-Quantization-aware Training (QAT) is a popular track of research that simulates the neural network quantization (weights and activations) during the course of training to curb the inference-time accuracy drop of low-bit models (\emph{e.g.} INT8 quantization).
+Model compression~\cite{zhou2016dorefa,Jin_2020_CVPR,zhe2019optimizing,Xu_2023_ICCV} is an important technique to reduce the model size and computation complexity of deep models.
+Among which, quantization-aware Training (QAT) is a popular track of research that simulates the neural network quantization (weights and activations) during the course of training to curb the inference-time accuracy drop of low-bit models (\emph{e.g.} INT8 quantization).
 On the other hand, theoretical and empirical analysis~\cite{jcjohnson_2016,banner2018scalable} show that backpropagation accounts for more computations than forward during training.
 By quantizing the gradients in the backward pass, the training of QAT models can be further accelerated utilizing the low-precision compute kernels.

 Despite this huge potential benefit, quantizing backward gradients is particularly difficult compared to quantizing forward variables, as backward variables are not included in the computation graph and thus cannot be optimized by the objective function, which could diverge the parameter update towards the wrong directions.
 In the past, a few gradient quantization works have been proposed~\cite{zhu2020towards,zhao2021distribution} that primarily achieved stable INT8 forward and backward quantization by designing gradient quantizers tailored to gradient characteristics.
 However, due to the abovementioned difficulties, lower than INT8 quantization is extremely under-explored, with the only early attempt DoReFa~\cite{zhou2016dorefa} ending up with poor results under INT6 gradients.
 This shows that designing a gradient quantizer with heuristics has already pushed to its limit.